-Talking out chemically is a marvelous way to talk.
+Talking alchemically is a marvelous way to talk.
 It’s all metaphor,

 you’re talking metaphors all the time, and yet the language is all

 materialized, it’s material language.
 It’s about mercury, it’s about lead,